 Absolute questions tend to ask for yes / no answers.
 These can result in bias as respondents are not able to provide more representative feedback.
 Here’s an example:

-- Are you always happy with the service we provide?
+Are you always happy with the service we provide?
 (Yes / No)

-Using the word ‘always’ means that many respondents are likely to answer ‘No’, even if they are actually happy most of the time.
-Absolute questions often use the words ‘always’, ‘all’, ‘every’, ‘ever’.
-A question like this would best be asked in a non-absolute manner, allowing the respondent to perhaps choose their answer from a scale.
+Using the word ‘always’ means that many respondents are likely to answer ‘No’.
+Even if they are actually happy most of the time!
+Absolute questions often use the words ‘always’, ‘all’, ‘every’ and ‘ever’.
+Restructuring this question depends somewhat on the desired insight.

-Test Your Survey Questions
+Test Your Unbiased Survey Questions

 - Ensure that answer options cover all possible responses.